matsengrp/infection-timing/README.md

 * `observed_time`:  the age of the individual at sampling time.
 * `time_since_infection`: the time since infection
 * `apd`: APD measurements (cutoff 0.01) from all runs for each individual (not an average)
+* `is_utero`: TRUE/FALSE indicating whether the individual was known to be infected in utero
+* `is_post`: TRUE/FALSE indicating whether the individual was known to be infected after birth

 #### Other definitions (to be defined in the following model explanation)
 * `predicted_time_since_infection`